MishikaGoyal/docathon/README.md

 ## 🌟 Overview

-**HealthBridge AI** empowers doctors and patients with intelligent tools that simplify clinical communication, improve medication safety, and assist with early diagnosis—especially designed for diverse, multilingual communities in India.
+**HealthBridge** empowers doctors and patients with intelligent tools that simplify clinical communication, improve medication safety, and assist with early diagnosis—especially designed for diverse, multilingual communities in India.

 ---